Saki (musician): Equipment

-Saki has been sponsored by Killer Guitars since before 2009, and often uses custom-made Fascist models.
-Several months or a year after receiving her first electric guitar, which Saki said looked like a Char Mustang model, she bought an autographed Killer Fascist Grave Stone, which is a signature model of Seikima-II guitarist Luke Takamura.
-She also eventually bought signature models of two other Seikima-II guitarists; Ace Shimizu's Caparison Angelus-Ace and Jail O'Hashi's Aria Pro II RS-Jail.
+Saki has been sponsored by Killer Guitars since 2009, and often uses custom-made Fascist models.
+Her first electric guitar was an unknown make and model that Saki has said looked similar to a Char Mustang.
+Because it had no logo, Seikima-II guitarist Ace Shimizu autographed its headstock.
+Several months or a year after receiving that guitar, she bought a Killer Fascist Grave Stone in her second year of high school, which is a signature model of Seikima-II's Luke Takamura.
+She also eventually bought two other Seikima-II signature models; Shimizu's Caparison Angelus-Ace and Jail O'Hashi's Aria Pro II RS-Jail.
 When Saki met George Azuma, president of Killer Guitars, at a musical instrument fair and told him that she played their brand, Azuma said they would support her.
 Saki has been sponsored by Killer ever since.
+She explained that she used Fernandes Guitars during Mixx because of her agency at the time, but received permission from Killer to do so.

 With a body sculpted to have a stone-like texture and a carving of a hand leaving scratch marks, and with Takamura's autograph on the back of the headstock, the KG-Fascist Grave Stone was her main guitar when she joined Mary's Blood.
 She named it "Ao Kirako" (蒼きらこ) and swapped the pickups to Seymour Duncan; a '59 Bridge (SH-1b) in the front, and a Duncan Custom (TB-5) in the back.
-Saki then had "Beni Kirako" (紅きらこ) made, a red KG-Fascist Vice model with an EMG 81 pickup in the front, an EMG 85 in the back, and a steampunk pick guard.
+Saki then had "Beni Kirako" (紅きらこ) made in 2014 to commemorate the band's major debut.
+It is a red KG-Fascist Vice model with an EMG 81 pickup in the front, an EMG 85 in the back, and a steampunk pick guard.
 In 2021, Killer released her signature model, the KG-Fascinator Seven the Empress.
 After borrowing a prototype seven-string guitar from Killer to record "Angel's Ladder", Saki started writing songs for seven-strings and had them make one using the Stratocaster-like shaped body of the Fascist Vice.
 With the body made out of alder because she likes the sound, she had the maple neck with ebony fretboard made slightly thinner than most seven-string guitars because of her small hands.
 It has Seymour Duncan pickups, a SH-10b-7 Full Shred in the front and a SH-8b-7 Invader in the back, and a "galaxy black" paint job with cherry blossom petals added because she wanted it to still be cute and "girlish".
 Saki named hers "Wagara-chan" (和柄ちゃん).
 She also has signature guitar picks with Killer.
 In Like-an-Angel, she uses a red, single-coil Killer guitar that is shaped like a Stratocaster, and which she had modified, including asking for the same pickups that Ken uses.